nasa/Common-Metadata-Repository/ingest-app/docs/api.md

-**operation: "REMOVE_FIELD", update-field: "OnlineResourceURL"** **operation: "REMOVE_FIELD", update-field: "OnlineAccessURL"** **operation: "REMOVE_FIELD", update-field: "BrowseImageURL"** supported metadata formats:
+**operation: "REMOVE_FIELD", update-field: "OnlineResourceURL"** **operation: "REMOVE_FIELD", update-field: "OnlineAccessURL"** **operation: "REMOVE_FIELD", update-field: "BrowseImageURL"** **operation: "REMOVE_FIELD", update-field: "RelatedURL"** supported metadata formats:
-  - OnlineResource, OnlineAccessURL, and BrowseImageURL, url in all three for ECHO10 format
+  - OnlineResource, OnlineAccessURL, and BrowseImageURL support ECHO10 and UMM-G formats.
+  - RelatedURL supports UMM-G formats.

 This remove operation will remove the URL value from one of the three elements with in a granule.
 Multiple URLs may be removed on the same granule.